PilnyTomas/nuttx/Documentation/contributing/coding_style.rst

 -  **Braces in column 1** The opening and close braces of the compound statement must be placed in column one.
 -  **First definition or statement in column 3**.
-The first data definitions or statements in the function body are idented by two spaces.
+The first data definitions or statements in the function body are indented by two spaces.
 Standards for statements are covered in the `following paragraph <#statements>`__
 -  **Local variables first**.
 Because NuttX conforms to the older C89